Tag Archives: Trailer Perfection

 Snow White And The Huntsman (2012)

-From the beautifully paced editing, perfect choice of music, to the narrative concept, dialogue and visuals / special effects; the Snow White And The Huntsman (2012) trailer provides just enough detail to make you aware that this is a wonderfully different retelling.
+From the beautifully paced editing and perfect choice of music, to the narrative concept, dialogue and visuals/special effects, the Snow White And The Huntsman (2012) trailer provides just enough detail to make you aware that this is a wonderfully different retelling.

-The decision to make Charlize Theron the key focus of the trailer is genius.
+The decision to make Charlize Theron the key focus of the trailer is just right.
 This isn’t a film aimed at the traditional young Disney audience.
-Hence the absence of elements that quite frankly I’m glad are no where to be found.
-Musical numbers being just one of them.
+Hence, the absence of elements that, quite frankly, I’m glad are nowhere to be found.
+Musical numbers are just one of them.

-For many, Kristen Stuart is the big draw which is unsurprising due to the success of The Twilight Saga.
-For me though, without question it’s Charlize Theron.
+For many, Kristen Stuart is the big draw, which is unsurprising due to the success of The Twilight Saga.
+For me, though, without question, it’s Theron.

-The tone and delivery of Theron’s performance is such a thrill to behold, that to date I’ve watched the trailer a countless number of times.
+The tone and delivery of Theron’s performance is such a thrill to behold that to date, I’ve watched the trailer countless times.

 The Snow White & The Huntsman trailer has a place in a compilation of my favourite film trailers of 2012.
-It also makes it on my list of favourite Charlize Theron performances; Monster (2003) being one of them.
+It also makes it on my list of favourite Charlize Theron performances; Monster (2003) is one other.

 G